GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/mlflow/finetune-gemma/README.md

 - `main.py`: defines a simple FastAPI application with a single API endpoint `predict`.
 - `requirements.txt`: defines FastAPI dependencies.

-To deploy our model, we need to create a new repository in artifact registry.
+To deploy our model, we need to create a new repository in the artifact registry.
 Run the commands below:
 ```bash
 gcloud artifacts repositories create gemma-deployment \
     --project=${PROJECT_ID} \